HallaSurvivor/Blog/_posts/2024-03-05-continuous-max-function.md

     Constructively it's still true that every locale with enough points is automatically overt (see the [nlab][17]).
 It seems like a very mild condition, see the discussion [here][18], for instance.

+[^10]:
+    I've always gotten slightly annoyed, or at least laughed quietly to myself, when authors ask the reader to "recall" some fact that they quite possibly don't know.

+    I really want this post to be done, though
+    (I've been working on it for almost a month) and if I have to explain why upper/lower reals correspond to upper/lower semicontinuous functions I'll never finish...
+I know, I tried.

+    You can find an _extremely_ detailed treatment in Mac Lane and Moerdijk's _Sheaves in Geometry and Logic_ Chapter VI.8.
+Understanding this well is probably enough to work out that upper/lower reals correspond to upper/lower semicontinuous functions yourself
+    (which will make a great exercise!).
+Depending on your experience, you might be helped by my [old post][22] on externalizing formulas inside a topos.

+    There's also a great treatment in Johnstone's _Sketches of an Elephant_, Chapter D4.7.
+This works out the case of lower reals and lower semicontinuous functions explicitly, but does so quite quickly.